FranciscoWallison/FranciscoWallison/README.md

 🌎 I'm from Fortaleza,CE - Brazil

-🎮 I like to play animes and video games
+🎮 I like to play, animes and video games

 ❤️ I love travelling 🛫🛬